-Have you ever been challenged by an obstacle that seemed insurmountable?
+Have you ever been challenged by a situation that seemed insurmountable?
 Have you ever had to face an obstacle that made you want to throw in the towel and quit?

 One of my favorite stories of victory over a perceived insurmountable obstacle was David versus Goliath.